 The handout for my Beginning Research class is here.

-So, you want enter an Arts & Sciences competition, but don’t know where to begin with documentation?
+No matter if you want enter an Arts & Sciences competition, or just up your game, you have to begin with documentation.

 First – Remember that ideally we are doing research (investigative learning), not just documentation, which is writing up what you (think you) already know.

 In general, think about answering the 5 Ws: What, Who, When, Where, Why (and How).